ebanks31/BlogApplication/README.md

 <b> Blog Application</b>

-This is a blog application that uses Spring boot and Angular 7.
+This is a blog application that uses Java 8, Spring boot and Angular 8.

 This application allows users to create blog, add blog posts, and add comments to blog posts.